Tankless Water Heater Installation Guide: Cost, Benefits & Requirements

 Plumbing adjustments often involve cleaning or replacing old pipes, resizing lines for proper flow, and adding insulation.
 Relocation needs arise because tankless units mount differently than tanks, potentially requiring wall reinforcement or moving the unit to a better location.

 These retrofit challenges can increase costs by 50% or more compared to direct replacement scenarios.
-However, rebates and incentives sometimes offset costs by $300 to $600, improving overall value.
+While the federal Energy Efficient Home Improvement Credit no longer applies to 2026 installations, state and utility rebates may still offset costs by $300 to $600.
 Common issues like low water pressure should be addressed before installation to ensure optimal performance.

 Installation Requirements and Technical Specifications